How long is the State Fair? What time does the State Fair of Texas open and close?

 What hotels and lodging options are near the State Fair of Texas?

 The State Fair of Texas has partnered with Dallas-area hotels offering exclusive pricing for our out-of-town visitors.
-Our lodging partners include Sheraton Dallas, Renaissance Dallas Richardson Hotel, and Courtyard Dallas Richardson at Spring Valley.
+For more information on these hotels and special rates click here.

 What items are allowed in the State Fair of Texas?

 Small children may be pulled in a wagon.

 Tasting “Fair food” is a big reason why people visit the State Fair of Texas, but if you have any dietary restrictions or other reasons for wanting to bring your own food or beverages, please do.
 Please note: Alcohol, glass containers, and metal knives and forks are prohibited.